Triangle

 How you will learn

-You’ll be supported to explore new ways of working through tasks and discussions within pods, where you will be given feedback.
+You’ll be supported to explore new ways of working through tasks and discussions within pods, where you will be given feedback by specialist tutors as well as your peers.

 Teaching methods include: